Menu

 Jayant Narlikar while working as a professor

-• In the late 1980s, Jayant Narlikar appeared as a guest speaker on the television show Cosmos: A Personal Voyage by Carl Sagan, which aired on PBS.
+• In the 1980s, he was invited on the television show Cosmos: A Personal Voyage by Carl Sagan as a guest speaker.
+The show aired on PBS.

-• In 1988, Jayant Narlikar became the first director of the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune.
+• In 1988, Jayant Narlikar was appointed as the director of the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune.

 • He used to play a set of tennis every morning at the IUCAA Pune campus.